mpicbg-scicomp/gearshifft/README.md

 - Boost version 1.56+
   - should be compiled with same compiler version or ...
   - ... disable the C++11 ABI for GCC with the `-DGEARSHIFFT_CXX11_ABI=OFF` cmake option
+- [half-code](http://half.sourceforge.net) by [Christian Rau](http://sourceforge.net/users/rauy) for float16 support (currently used for cufft half precision FFTs)
+  - if your Nvidia GPU does not support float16, you will see a `CUFFT_INVALID_DEVICE` message in the results

 ## Build